 1. Sift dry ingredients together.

 2 Add egg, milk, and shortening.
-Beat with egg beater till smooth, about 1 minute.
+Beat with egg beater, fork, or whisk until smooth, about 1 minute.

 3. Pour into a well oiled 8 or 9 inch square pan.